Academic Policies and Procedures » Transfer Credits

 In addition, students who transfer New Paltz courses back to their community college to earn an A.A. or A.S. degree are not eligible to have the number of GE waivers changed.

 Transfer credits post-matriculation

-Permission must be received in writing from a chair or the Academic Advising Center, in advance of taking the course, for a matriculated student to receive transfer credit at New Paltz.
+Permission must be received in writing from a chair or the Office of Academic Advising, in advance of taking the course, for a matriculated student to receive transfer credit at New Paltz.
 A grade of C- or better must be earned in the course to receive credit.
 Only the credits, not the grades, will transfer.
 The last 15 credits must be taken in residence.
 If there are compelling reasons to take some of the final 15 credits at another institution, a request for a waiver should be made to the Dean of the student's major college.
 The student is responsible for having the official transcript sent to Records & Registration when the course(s) is/are completed.

-Permission to take courses to meet general degree requirements (total credits, general education courses, upper division and liberal arts credits) is given by the Academic Advising Center.
+Permission to take courses to meet general degree requirements (total credits, general education courses, upper division and liberal arts credits) is given by the Office of Academic Advising.
 To be acceptable, a course must be a liberal arts and sciences course aligned with the disciplines currently taught at New Paltz.
 Permission is not generally granted during the academic year if space in a suitable course is available at New Paltz.
 Upper-division students are generally expected to take upper-division courses.
 In addition, students who wish to take courses to meet general degree requirements in professional programs such as business, communication disorders, education, engineering, and nursing, must receive approval from the Dean of the appropriate school.
 Cross-registration, which is a specific way of taking transfer credits post-matriculation, also must conform to this policy.

 Permission to take courses in the major (including prerequisite and cognate courses for the major) must be approved by the appropriate department chair.